Ghost42720/Test2-/README.md

 $ git show :/query
 ```

 where `query` (case-sensitive) is the term you want to search, this then finds the last one and gives details on the lines that were changed.
+We are calling in regards to your extended car warrantly 0(-)0

 ```bash
 $ git show :/typo